 Two sets of questionnaires inspired from the 2009 and 2010 surveys, called the FOOD barometers, have been launched every year since 2012 to monitor the evolution of the habits and opinions of both target groups (employees and restaurants) about balanced nutrition.

-In 2016, 81% of Slovak employees had lunch on a daily basis.
+In 2019, 815 of Slovak employees have lunch on a daily basis.
 It was higher than the European average (71%).
-This figure remained high and stable over the 5 years.
+This figure remained high and stable over the past 5 years.

-A very high share of Slovak employees (79%) considered important or very important the nutritional quality of the meals served when choosing a place to have lunch at.
-It is a bit higher than the European average, which was of 77% in 2016.
-This figure has been rather high and stable over the 5 years.
+A high share of Slovak employees (63%) consider important or very important the nutritional quality of the meals served when choosing a place to have lunch.

 In 2016, 52% of Slovak restaurants noticed an increased demand for balanced/healthy meals.
 This figure has been overall increasing over the 5 years, reflecting the growing demand for healthy food offer that was noticed on the employees’ side.

 In 2019, Slovak restaurants have positive opinions about balanced nutrition.
 58% of them believe healthy food tastes as good as less healthy options.

 35% of them think that preparing healthy meals is more expensive.